Comparative Literature (COM LIT)

 Consult instructor for method of evaluation

 Seminar, three hours.
 Designed for juniors/seniors.
-Study and discussion of limited periods and specialized issues and approaches in literary theory, especially in relation to other modes of discourse such as history, philosophy, psychology, linguistics, anthropology.
-Development of culminating project required.
+Study and discussion of defined periods and approaches in medical humanities, giving pride of place to literary and cultural expressions in dialogue with other disciplines such as anthropology, history, linguistics, philosophy, psychology, or sociology.
 Consult Schedule of Classes for topics to be offered in specific term.
 May be repeated for credit with topic change.
 P/NP or letter grading.